ColumbiaWillLabShared/listmaker/README.md

 # listmaker
-Generates a 1D array using np.arange
+Script for generating a 1D array using np.arange